 I’ve traveled to Pittsburgh, towns all over North and South Carolina, Mississippi, Louisiana, some in Texas, Missouri, Idaho, Colorado, Virginia, and a few other states.
 Not everyone believes, lives, eats, speaks or even thinks about life the same way as everyone else does.

-Another heart warming revelation is that all people need and want most of the same things: love, acceptance, companionship, a safe place to call home for themselves and their children and money enough to live and enjoy life.
+A heart warming revelation I know is that all people need and want most of the same things: love, acceptance, companionship, a safe place to call home for themselves and their children and money enough to live and enjoy life.

 My homes have been at the foothills of mountains in Greenville, SC; to the flat lands of New Orleans, LA; to rural Columbus, Mississippi; and finally the foothills and flat lands of North Carolina.
 So I have experienced lifestyles across the southern states.
 From rural towns to big cities, and met even more people of different cultures and belief systems.

-Most of us have felt loss, sadness, pain, fear, anxiety, denial, helplessness, strength, and the range of other emotions we all have experienced.
+Most of us have felt or will feel loss, sadness, pain, fear, anxiety, denial, helplessness, strength, love, inspiration, hope and the range of other emotions we all have experienced.

 Since we are all human beings we have shared many common basic experiences of love, marriage, having the responsibilities and joys of having a family.
 We have all wanted more money, more possessions, better health, safety for our loved ones and ourselves.

 To sum it all up, everyone on this planet has experienced most of the same feelings.
 The differences come in the ways our cultures have taught us to deal with each experience.
 For example some see hardship as a trial, or test or learning experience; some see hardships as punishment.